Qix-/handler-agent/README.md

 # `handler-agent`

-`handler-agent` creates a connection agent usable by most HTPT clients that executes an HTTP handler instead of creating a network connection.
+`handler-agent` creates a connection `http.Agent` usable by most HTTP clients that executes an HTTP handler (`function (req, res) { res.end('hi') }`) instead of creating a network connection.

 The returned agent can be used by `http.request()`, [`got`](https://npmjs.org/package/got), and most other Node.js HTTP clients that support the use of `http.Agent`s.

+This is primarily useful for testing HTTP APIs without touching the network.

 ## Usage